 The pear cut is modified brilliant cut combining a round and a marquise shape, with a tapered point at one end.
-Like marquise cuts a pear shaped diamond should possess excellent or very good symmetry, with uniform, symmetrical curves and the point lining up with the apex of the rounded end.
-The classic pear shaped diamond has a length to width ratio of 1.40-1.70 but like other fancy shapes, the cutter will have tried to obtain maximum yield from the rough crystal so a variety of slim to wide cuts exist.
-Pear shaped diamonds possess some degree of bow tie, varying from near invisible to severe.
-The only way to determine the extent of bow tie is to view the diamond in person.
-In rings, finger length and appearance, orientation of setting and ring style, whether solitaire or multi-stone can all influence personal preference for wider of more slender pear cuts.
+Like marquise cuts, a pear-shaped diamond should possess excellent or very good symmetry, with uniform, symmetrical curves and the point lining up with the apex of the rounded end.
+The classic pear-shaped diamond has a length to width ratio of 1.40-1.70 but like other fancy shapes, the cutter will have tried to obtain maximum yield from the rough crystal so a variety of slim to wide cuts exist.
+Pear-shaped diamonds possess some degree of bow-tie, varying from near invisible to severe.
+The only way to determine the extent of bow-tie is to view the diamond in person.
+In rings, finger length and appearance, the orientation of setting and ring style, whether solitaire or multi-stone can all influence personal preference for wider of more slender pear cuts.
 Pear cuts also make attractive side diamonds in trilogy rings.
 Pear cut shapes make very attractive pendants and drop earrings.
 Always look for at least one grade higher in colour than round brilliants as pear cuts appear yellower due to there shallower cutting style.

 Since the pointed end of the pear cut was close to the outer edges of the original rough diamond crystal, this is where you can sometimes expect naturals, inclusions and extra facets.
 Great care is required when setting and the point needs to be protected to avoid chipping or cracking. a “V” shaped claw is used to give protection.
 A pointed tip with insufficient girdle thickness presents durability problems, while an extremely thicker girdle can cause difficulty in setting and hides the weight below the girdle where you can not see it.